-Ask students why they think outsiders, such as Capricorn Anderson, are often treated so meanly when they enter a new school.
+- Ask students why they think outsiders, such as Capricorn Anderson, are often treated so meanly when they enter a new school.

-- Realistic or Not Realistic
+Realistic or Not Realistic?

-Ask students whether they think the situation in Schooled could really happen?
+- Ask students whether they think the situation in Schooled could really happen?
 Have them explain the reasoning for their answer?

-To compare life on Garland Farm with life at C Average Middle School, have students create a comparison chart that includes categories such as education, friends, clothing, food, etc.
+- To compare life on Garland Farm with life at C Average Middle School, have students create a comparison chart that includes categories such as education, friends, clothing, food, etc.

-Other materials for SCHOOLED:
+Materials for SCHOOLED: